areeseb/areeseb.github.io/mapmatching.md

 * Less sensitive to input data format and quality (i.e. I don't have a reference network to work off of)
 * Computational cost is less of an issue given that I am working off with (relatively) small data sets.
-* I am working by myself and don't have the time resources to implement novel HMMs in a computationally effective manner.
+* I am working by myself and don't have the time to implement novel HMMs in a computationally effective manner.
 Additionally many common geospatial packages in Python already have geometric metrics implemented.

 The two common traditional geometric similarity measures for curves/lines that are readily available in Python are **Hausdorff** and **Frechet** distance.